 36 rue Beaurepaire

-This corner cafe is a hot spot by le Canal Saint-Martin Paris.
+This corner cafe is a hot spot by Canal St Martin.
 As with all French cafés, it is open for a coffee and croissant in the morning, serves a proper lunch from 12 -14:00 and is buzzing all evening once the aperitif hour sets in.
 Pull up a chair curbside and just listen and watch.

 Lunchtime is a classic window into French life.
 Guests arrive and are greeted by the waiters with les bises (kisses on each cheek, even in coronavirus times).
 Don’t worry.
 They aren’t kissing strangers, just neighbours and regulars.
 It’s rather like you are dining in someone’s home.
 It’s bustling with a convivial vibe and the food is delicious.